Contact our corporate or local offices directly.

 For each registered, or rather connected repository, the following information is presented:

-Related page: Altium NEXUS Server - Local Version Control Service
+Related page: Altium Concord Pro - Local Version Control Service

-When using an Altium NEXUS Server as your managed content server, SVN repositories can be created through the Server's local Version Control service, or external repositories (SVN or Git) can be connected to.
-Together, all repositories are centrally managed through the VCS page (Admin - VCS) of the Server's browser-based interface.
+When using Altium Concord Pro as your managed content server, and if applicable, SVN repositories can be created through the server's local Version Control service, or external repositories (SVN or Git) can be connected to.
+Together, all repositories are centrally managed through the VCS page (Admin - VCS) of the server's browser interface.

 The properties required depend on whether you are creating a new repository using the local VCS service, or linking to an existing, external repository:

-Design Repositories defined through the Altium NEXUS Server are populated to the client automatically during sign-in, so users do not have to worry about urls, protocols, passwords etc. A repository is configured once, on the server, and shared with the intended users as required.
+Design Repositories defined through Altium Concord Pro are populated to the client automatically during sign-in, so users do not have to worry about URLs, protocols, passwords, etc. A repository is configured once, on the server, and shared with the intended users as required.

 In a collaborative environment, one or more Design Repositories may already have been created in a location accessible by multiple users.
 In this case, you do not need to create a new repository - re-inventing the wheel as it were - rather you simply need to connect to the required existing repository.
 This is also the case if you have removed a repository from your list of repositories, and want to add it back in again.

-To connect to an existing repository, click on the button and choose SVN from the associated drop-down menu.
+To connect to an existing repository, on the Data Management - Design Repositories page of the Preferences dialog click on the button and choose SVN from the associated drop-down menu.
 The SVN Design Repository dialog will appear.
-Enter a name by which to refer to the repository from within Altium NEXUS, specify a default checkout path, and specify the repository access method and path to the root folder of the repository.
+Enter a name by which to refer to the repository from within Altium Designer, specify a default checkout path, and specify the repository access method and path to the root folder of the repository.
 You can also specify a particular sub-folder within the repository.

 With all settings specified as required, click OK - a connection will be made and the repository will be ready for use.

 The Data Management - Design Repositories page of the Preferences dialog offers no controls for creating a new Git repository, or connecting to an existing one.
-However, you can effectively connect to an existing repository of this type by other means - means which are the traditional technique favored by the Git usership.
+However, you can effectively connect to an existing repository of this type by other means (that are the traditional technique favored by the Git user-ship).
 To do so:

 You can also edit the properties of a Design Repository at any time.
-For example, you might want to change the name of the repository, as displayed and referenced within Altium NEXUS.
+For example, you might want to change the name of the repository, as displayed and referenced within Altium Designer.
 Or you might want to edit the connection, perhaps to link to a different repository.
-To do this, select the entry for the repository in the listing of repositories, then click on the button.
+To do this, select the entry for the repository in the listing of repositories (on the Data Management - Design Repositories page of the Preferences dialog), then click on the button.
 The SVN Design Repository dialog (or Git Repository dialog) will appear, from where you can make changes as required.